Sharlottes/Informatis/README.md

     - [x] remove command part

 ### Wave Status
-Shows the amount of unit relative for each wave.
+Shows the amount of units relative for each wave.
 There is a setting to modify it.
 - [x] fix padding bug
 - [x] shows not only current, but next and previous waves as well

 ### Core Status
 Shows core's health and coordinates.
-You can move the screen to click the core.
+You can move the screen to your core or just click the core icon.
 - [x] remove "?" button
 - [x] fix health bar position